Existence and uniqueness of E-infinity structures on motivic K-theory spectra: Algebraic -theory

 \end{proof}

-The following is our analogue for Robinson's $\Gamma$-homology complex of the Baker-Richter result \cite[Theorem 5.1]{bakerrichter}. \begin{theorem} \begin{itemize} \item [i)] Let $R$ be a torsion free ring such that $\bL_{(R/pR) / \bF_p}\simeq 0$ for every prime $p$, e.g.~assume that $\bF_p\to R/pR$ is ind-\'etale for all $p$.
-Then there is a quasi isomorphism
+The following is our analogue for Robinson's $\Gamma$-homology complex of the Baker-Richter result \cite[Theorem 5.1]{bakerrichter}. \begin{theorem} \begin{itemize} \item [i)] Let $R$ be a torsion free ring such that $\bL_{(R/pR) / \bF_p}\simeq 0$ for every prime $p$, e.g., assume that $\bF_p\longrightarrow R/pR$ is ind-\'etale for all $p$.
+Then there is a quasi-isomorphism

-in the derived category of $R$-modules. \item[ii)] There is a quasi isomorphism
+in the derived category of $R$-modules. \item[ii)] There is a quasi-isomorphism

 in the derived category of $\KU_0\KU$-modules. \end{itemize}\end{theorem} \begin{proof} \begin{itemize}\item[i)] The Atiyah-Hirzebruch spectral sequence noted in \cite[Remark 2.3]{richter} takes the form